8 Day Rainier Mountaineering Course Itinerary

 The morning is often used to scout a route up the often-untracked Winthrop Glacier, an exercise that offers an invaluable lesson in route-finding and rope-team leadership.
 We’ll then return to camp, assess the conditions, and create a movement plan for the morning.
 In the afternoon, we’ll practice advanced crampon techniques on hard ice and have some fun with vertical ice climbing, using two tools, if time permits.

 By now, students should have made the transition to becoming valuable members of a rope team, and the group will be ready to push higher on the mountain.
-We’ll move up the Winthrop Glacier to Camp Sherman, a spectacular perch at 9,500 feet on a rocky promontory between the mighty Emmons and Winthrop glaciers.
+We’ll move up the Winthrop Glacier (7,500′) to Camp Schurman, a spectacular perch at 9,500 feet on a rocky promontory between the mighty Emmons and Winthrop glaciers.
 Once our camp is established, we’ll take the afternoon to prepare for the next morning’s summit bid.
+The climb is about 3 miles total with roughly 2,000′ of elevation gain.

 The course changes dynamics at this point, and we’ll pick up two additional guides to ensure that we are climbing with a 2:1 ratio.
 One of the most important skills we’ll learn in the course is preparing, planning and executing the summit climb itself.
 This is what it is all about: developing a route plan, assessing the hazards, preparing one’s summit pack, climbing up to the top of Mount Rainier, and descending back down safely through massive glaciers and seracs to Camp Schurman.
 It’s a rewarding experience with breathtaking views in every direction.
 It’s also a demanding day, physically and mentally, and it provides great training for the more advanced challenges that students may encounter further along in their climbing careers.